TeamViewer Review 2022: Does This “VPN” Really Work Safely

 What TeamViewer VPN Can’t Do (That A Real VPN Can)

 TeamViewer can’t keep your online activities private or anonymous because it doesn’t encrypt your web connection.
-For that, you need a real VPN that gives you a random IP address that your ISP can’t track you with, and uses an encrypted server that doesn’t record logs of your browsing activity.
-Top-tier real VPNs use military-grade encryption so that no one can see what you do online, and have strict no-logs policies that ensure your personal data is never recorded (and so can’t be accessed even if its servers are physically inspected).
+For that, you need a real VPN that reroutes your internet traffic through its server network outside your ISP’s control and uses an encrypted server that doesn’t record logs of your browsing activity.
+Top-tier real VPNs use military-grade encryption to keep your online activities private and strictly adhere to no-logs policies to ensure your data is not recorded (and, therefore, cannot be accessed even if they are physically inspected).

 Can’t Bypass Government Censorship

-If you’re going on a business trip to a country like China that has strict online censorship, you certainly don’t want to be stuck not being able to access necessary apps or websites.
-TeamViewer can’t help you bypass internet firewalls.
-For that, you need a real VPN that can reroute your internet connection through encrypted servers in other countries.
+If you’re going on a business trip to a country like China with strict online censorship, you certainly don’t want to be unable to access essential applications and websites.
+TeamViewer can’t help you get around internet firewalls.
+For that, you need a real VPN that can reroute your internet traffic through encrypted servers in other countries.

 Can’t Block Ads, Trackers, and Malware